bullhorn/rest-api-docs/source/includes/entityref/_category.md

 # Category

 This entity represents a category in which a Candidate or JobOrder can be placed.
-A category that has a value for parentCategoryId greater than zero is anty.
+A category that has a value for parentCategoryId greater than zero is  is a specialty.

 | **Category field** | **Type** | **Description** | **Not null** | **Read-only** |
 | --- | --- | --- | --- | --- |